mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 give up waiting for message in this case and perform a resync.
 I'm assuming 5 minutes, or perhaps it's the same setting governing heartbeats?

-However, neither XHR/WebSockets nor Long-Polling transfer layer can cause the message reordering, since they're both based on TCP/IP.
+However, neither XHR/WebSockets nor Long-Polling transfer layer itself can cause the message reordering, since they're both based on TCP/IP.
-Therefore, the only explanation I can see is some kind of race condition on Vaadin server-side, or an unfortunate network timing:
+Therefore, there has to be other cause; the only way I can see this can happen with XHR/WebSockets:

-1. Vaadin Server sends UIDL over Websockets, which is broken and so the message gets lost
+1. Vaadin Server sends UIDL over Websocket connection (which is broken) and so the message gets lost
 2. (at some later time) Vaadin Client makes a XHR request to the Server and receives next UIDL.
-3. Vaadin Client now waits for previous message which will never come.originating from
+3. Vaadin Client now waits for previous message which will never come.

 > TODO: does this also apply to Long-Polling?
 Out-of-order UIDL messages have been
 > observed with Long-Polling as well, but the cause is currently unknown.